geotrellis/geotrellis.github.com/gettingstarted/resources.md

 tutorial: gettingstarted
 num: 2
+outof: 9
 ---

 #### Mailing list and IRC
 You can find us on IRC at #geotrellis on freenode, or join the [geotrellis-user mailing list](https://groups.google.com/group/geotrellis-user).
 We're always interested in what you're working on, if we can help, and any feedback you might have.
 If you'd like to contact us directly, send an email to Josh at jmarcus@azavea.com.

 #### Scaladocs